 Botanical Name: Ocimum tenuiflorum, O. sanctum L., O. grassum

-Below is an overview of Holy Basil (Sheng Lou Le), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Holy Basil (Sheng Lou Le).
+Below is an overview of basil, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of basil.

 Western Name: Holy Basil

 Organs/Systems: Endocrine System, Brain, Immune System, Muscular/Skeletal System, Digestive System